austintheriot/wrend/wrend/README.md

 ## Todo

+- If `Renderer` MUST get cloned on each iteration: consider wrapping internal data in Rc<RefCell>
+- OR make a note that the operation could be expensive
+- -----------------> Wrap RendererJs data in an Rc<RefCell<_>> so that clones to the data are inexpensive?

 - Use static methods to render in JavaScript, rather than downcasting from an `Any`

 - Make it more explicit when structs get cloned to convert them into a `JsValue`